fenago/react-graphql-course/md/lab_2.md

 This lab explains the installation process for Express.js, as well as the configuration of our GraphQL endpoint.
-We will quickly go through all the essential features of Express.js and the debugging tools for our back end.
+We will quickly go through all the essential features of Express.js.

 This lab covers the following points: